-- Cut-resistant gloves for protection against injury from sharp metal plate edges.
-Use CE-marked gloves for this purpose. - · Helmet - Particulate respirator maintenance free including foam face-seal and adjustable pre-threaded headbands for replacing filters. - · Padlock for locking the above mentioned automatic circuit breakers. - Permanent magnet motor.
-The shaft must be blocked during repairs and maintenance of the electric system (the motor generates electricity by rotation for example that the wind and thermic drives the fan/motor).
+Cut-resistant gloves for protection against injury from sharp metal plate edges.
+Use CE-marked gloves for this purpose.
+Helmet.
+Particulate respirator - maintenance free including foam face-seal and adjustable pre-threaded headbands - for replacing filters.
+Eye protection.
+Ear protection. ene U Padlock for locking the above mentioned automatic circuit breakers.

-The specifications of the spare parts to be used, when these affect the health and safety of operators
+U The specifications of the spare parts to be used, when these affect the health and safety of operators